 One of the real pleasures of my job is working with customers to understand their use cases, design decisions and architecture.
-Recently I’ve been having a lot of conversations about how microservices should communicate with each other – it’s a fascinating process that usually starts with REST and goes down some interesting roads when real-world requirements and constraints come into play.
+Recently I’ve been having a lot of conversations about how to maximize microservices so that they communicate with each other – it’s a fascinating process that usually starts with REST and goes down some interesting roads when real-world requirements and constraints come into play.

 For example, one of my customers was leveraging a microservices architecture to implement persistent request-response style interactions from their customer-facing user interface (UI) into their CRM/ERP system and database layer.
 It sounds simple: a typical enterprise integration pattern for intra-process communications, but, of course, these things never are.